-Ask for or make time for the two of you to have a face to face conversation.
-Look into her eyes and specifically name your selfishness and sin or what you did or have been doing to harm her.
-Pause and tell her you are sorry for how you have hurt her … do NOT say “IF” I’ve hurt you.
+Make time for the two of you to have a face to face conversation.
+Look into her eyes and specifically name your selfishness and sin or what you've done to harm her.
+Pause and tell her you are sorry for how you have hurt her … do not say “if” I’ve hurt you.
 Ask her to share with you how your actions or passivity wounded her.
-(This may take a while, depending upon what you’ve done, especially if you have abused her emotionally, sexually, or physically, or are having an affair or addicted to porn.)
+(This may take a while, depending upon what you’ve done.
+Especially if you have abused her emotionally, sexually, or physically, or are having an affair or addicted to porn.)
 Part of this gift is the promise and follow through of getting help.

 Ask her to forgive you.
 Now, listen to her again.
 And tell her you love her and that you are truly sorry.
 Talk about what needs to be done to restore and begin building again.

 And if you really want to convince her that you are serious about making things right and better, surprise her with a weekend getaway to one of FamilyLife’s Weekend to Remember marriage getaways.
 Over five million people have attended FamilyLife’s events worldwide since 1976.
 These getaways are THE BEST investment you could possibly make in your marriage!

 One option is to write these three questions on three pieces of stationary, put them in three envelopes, tie them with a ribbon and give them to her.
 Ideally in a beautiful, quiet place where you can talk.
 Be prepared—she may ask you to answer them, too.